SAP/abap-file-formats/doc/specification.md

 ```

 ### Language
-Files with language specific content (such as translatable-texts) have also an identifier for the language in the filename to distinguish between the different translations.
+Files with language specific content (such as translatable-texts) also have an identifier for the language in the filename to distinguish between the different translations.
 ```
 cl_oo_clif_source.clas.texts.en.properties
 cl_oo_clif_source.clas.texts.de.properties
 cl_oo_clif_source.clas.texts.fr.properties
 ```
-For property files no language is added, even if they contain translatable texts.
+For property files, no language is added, even if they contain translatable texts.
 These files are stored in the master language of the object and the master language is specified in the property file itself.

 ## File Extensions

 ABAP file formats define three file types:
 * **`.abap`** stores ABAP source code as plain text
-* **`.json`** stores content of form-based editors or properties of ABAP object, such as masterLanguage, abapLanguageVersion and others
+* **`.json`** stores content of form-based editors or properties of ABAP objects, such as masterLanguage, abapLanguageVersion and others
 * **`.properties`** stores translation relevant text elements as plain text

-The `.json` file is referred to as property file and the ABAP file formats provide JSON schemas for its annotation and validation.
+The `.json` file is referred to as the property file.
+The ABAP file formats provide JSON schemas for its annotation and validation.

 ## File Name Examples
-Here are some examples of file names and its corresponding content.
+Here are some examples of file names and their corresponding content:
 | File Name | Content |
 | ---  | --- |
 | `cl_my_class.clas.global.abap` | Source code of global class `CL_MY_CLASS` |